huixie90/cpp_papers/concat.lwg.feedback.md

 [TODO] OK, we can keep it as is but I prefer <
 [TODO] do we want to avoid emplacing ranges we don't need to use?
 [TODO] explain why this is over-constrained
-[TODO] the use of maybe-const on the requirement of the constructor: I think we removed them elsewhere as we Const is true [TODO] for op*() p10 can use concat_reference_t
+[TODO] for op*() p10 can use concat_reference_t
 [TODO] we don't need the preconditions: they come from the "Equivalent to:" => strike p13 and p15 [TODO] you need p17 but you can rid of p19